saucelabs/elemental-next/frontend/docs/updated-tips/29-chrome-driver/python.md

   - "different browsers"
 level: 2
 category: "setup"
+language: python
 ---

+# How To Run Your Tests Locally Against Chrome

-## The Problem
+## Intro

 It's straightforward to get your tests running locally against Firefox.
 But when you want to run them against a different browser like Chrome, you quickly run into configuration overhead that can seem overly complex and lacking in code examples for getting started.

+## Use Case

+WebDriver works with each of the major browsers through a browser driver which is (ideally) maintained by the browser manufacturer.
+It is an executable file (consider it a thin layer or a shim) that acts as a bridge between Selenium and the browser.

+ChromeDriver is Google Chrome's browser driver.
+In this specific use case is of using WebDriver with Chrome in testing locally.

 ## A Solution

 With the introduction of WebDriver (circa Selenium 2) a lot of benefits were realized (e.g. more effective & faster browser execution, no more single host origin issues, etc).
 But with it came some architectural & configuration differences that may not be widely known.
 Namely -- browser drivers.

-WebDriver works with each of the major browsers through a browser driver which is (ideally) maintained by the browser manufacturer.
-It is an executable file (consider it a thin layer or a shim) that acts as a bridge between Selenium and the browser.

-Let's step through an example using [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).
+Let's step through an example using [ChromeDriver](https://chromedriver.chromium.org/downloads).

-## An Example
+## Example

 Before starting, we'll need to download the latest ChromeDriver binary executable from [here](http://chromedriver.storage.googleapis.com/index.html).
 Once we have it we'll need to tell Selenium where it is.
 And there are three ways to do this: